-- To ensure that all staff including volunteers and trustees are aware of what they should do and who they should go to if they have concerns that an individual may be experiencing, or has experienced abuse or neglect;
+- To ensure that all staff, volunteers,trustees are aware of what they should do and who they should go to if they have concerns that an individual may be experiencing, or has experienced abuse or neglect;

 - To follow up any referrals and ensure the issues have been addressed;

 - To reinforce the utmost need for confidentiality and to ensure that staff and volunteers are adhering to good practice with regard to confidentiality and security;

 - To communicate to our network delivery partners their safeguarding responsibilities